GhostWording/PublicDocumentation/API/Sections/generalVotingCounters.md

    * count nb of ok/not ok when profiles presented

-          - ppPsychologicalProfileLooksGood-yes
+          - ppProfileLooksGood-yes
-          - ppPsychologicalProfileLooksGood-no
+          - ppProfileLooksGood-no
-          - ppPsychologicalProfileLooksGood-INTP-yes ...
+          - ppProfileLooksGood-INTP-yes ...